Aust1nS2/HEX-SIFT/README.md

 If you plan on importing the image into Xenium Explorer then you should do so using the `he_aligned.ome.tif` image.
 To do so open the `experiment.xenium` file from the Xenium output files.
 Then select the "Image" drop down.
 Click the "Add image" button.
 Click "Import Image".
 Navigate to your downloaded `he_aligned.ome.tif` file and select it.
 Wait for a the browser to show a window with a small version of your H&E image (this may take a minute or two).
 Give the H&E image a name and click "Continue".
 At the next pop-up select "Yes, skip alignment" and click "Done".

 ## Troubleshooting
-* Error cv2.error: OpenCV(4.6.0) /croot/opencv-suite_1691620365762/work/modules/imgproc/src/imgwarp.cpp:1724: error: (-215:Assertion failed) dst.cols < SHRT_MAX && dst.rows < SHRT_MAX && src.cols < SHRT_MAX && src.rows < SHRT_MAX in function 'remap'
-    * Solution: this error results because the aligned image is larger than the signed 16-bit integer limit (16-bit signed integer ranging from -32,768 to +32,767).
-I have now updated the script to resize images before keypoint, homography, and image warp so that the largest dimension is less than 32766 pixels.
-Any image larger than this will result in a crash in the openCV cv2.warpPerspective() function.
-There were two options for addressing this 1. using either a tiling approach or 2. first scaling the image down and then scaling it back up.
-If we used a tiling approach each tile has to be aligned separately and would then need to be stiched together.
-Stitching would require image alignment to each other after dapi alignment which could reduce the quality of the dapi alignment.
-Scaling will result in some loss of information and may not be a good solution for large pieces of tissue where 1 piece takes up the full xenium slide.
-I am not sure how much signal loss this will result in, but the final H&E image will at least be aligned optimally with the dapi image, which is something that stitching may not do.
-        * Decided to go with the Image rescaling solution since optimal Xenium alignment is the current goal.
-It is done by first checking if any of the image dimensions are larger than 32766 pixels long.
-If the image is smaller, then that image is left unchanged.
-The unscaled image is then aligned.
-If the image is larger than that limit, then it is scaled down so that the largest image dimension is 1 pixel smaller than the 16-bit signed integer limit.
-The scaled down image is then aligned.